Maynooth University Vs Dublin City University: Compare Fees, Placement, Reviews

 Highly qualified faculty and welcoming peers.

 Tips: The college is good and friendly.
-There are lots of events you can participate in, like the many clubs and societies you can join.
-There is also a lot of free food and free things that the college gives out.
-These events are really nice and have a good atmosphere.
+There are lots of events you can participate in many clubs and societies you can join.
+There is also free food and things that the college gives.
+Events are really nice and have good atmosphere.
 Public transportation in Ireland is super friendly, accessible and convenient.
-I spend only around 70 euros.
-The university also has a good overall reputation for education.
-This is the best one in Ireland, and I'd really recommend it.
+I spend around 70 euros.
+The university has good reputation for education.
+This is the best one in Ireland and I'd really recommend it.

 V